 Our inclusive curriculum is carefully planned to allow for progress for all pupils in our two mixed age classes.
 We recognise the challenges of teaching a progression within a subject to a mixed age class and, having undertaken our own research and consulted subject specialists and organisations, developed our own pedagogy and created what we believe is the best fit for our setting.
 With a commitment to the removal of barriers to learning and participation, we offer high quality teaching and appropriate differentiation to meet the needs of all.
 Using our rolling programme (see our Curriculum Offer page), we teach Computing through termly topics and focus on digital literacy, online safety and computer science.

-Please find below our Computing Curriculum Progression documents:
+Please find below our Computing Curriculum Progression documents as well as how we differentiate our curriculum for pupils with SEND:

 At St Levan, we use assessment in three different ways across all subjects.